maerteijn/playwright-frames-firefox/README.md

 # playwright-frames-firefox
-A test repo to demonstrate some weird behaviour with iframes and the firefox browser
+A test repo to demonstrate some weird behaviour with iframes and the firefox browser.
+See https://github.com/microsoft/playwright/issues/7846 for the official issue.

 ## Introduction